SleepPolar/SimpleConditionVerifier/README.md

     }
 }

+- `createAndCondition` creates a condition that is true only if all of its sub-conditions are true.

 function createAndCondition(conditions) {
     return {
         type: "AND",
         conditions: conditions
     }
 }

+### 4. Verify Conditions

+The `verifyConditions` function evaluates a condition.
+It recursively evaluates conditions based on their type:

 function verifyConditions(condition) {
     return condition.type === 'OR'